What’s all the fuss about Multi-generational holidays? Skiers have been doing it for decades!

 We have some great ski-in/out chalet in Val D’Isere all with hot tub sleeping 12, there’s a group of them all next door to each other, one of which is the Bellevarde Lodge Merlot

 La Rosiere Club Med is due to open a fabulous new all-inclusive hotel for the 2020/2021 season so we are watching this with excitement as it’s a perfect family-friendly easy to ski, high ski area.
 However, there are some fabulous chalets available here with childcare on a package with flights or independent travel basis.
-Chalet Valeriane enables you to get your own flights or self-drive, it’s a catered chalet which is virtually on the slopes.
+Chalet Valeriane enables you to get your own flights or self-drive, it’s a catered chalet that is virtually on the slopes.

 We have stayed in the Ferme d’Elisa chalets in La Rosiere which are ski back to door and only 150m from the lift.
 There are 4 chalets in the block Chalet Arnica sleeping 14, Chalet Begonia sleeping 14, chalet Camelia sleeping 14 and Chalet Dahlia sleeping 12